 While the example assumes, as required by the SEC, a 5% annual return, our performance will vary and may result in a return greater or less than 5%.
 The incentive fee under the Investment Management Agreement, which, assuming a 5% annual return, would either not be payable or would have an insignificant impact on the expense amounts shown above, is not included in the example.
 This illustration assumes that we will not realize any capital gains (computed net of all realized capital losses and unrealized capital depreciation) in any of the indicated time periods.
 If we achieve sufficient returns on our investments, including through the realization of capital gains, to trigger an incentive fee of a material amount, our expenses and returns to our investors would be higher.
-In addition, the example assumes inclusion of the net sales load of 5.00% in the first year and reinvestment of all dividends and other distributions at net asset value.
+In addition, we may be obligated in the future to repay the portion of the sales load paid by the Investment Adviser.
+See "Obligations and Indebtedness" for more information.
+Because we may be required to repay this portion of the sales load in the future, the example assumes inclusion of the sales load of 7.00% in the first year and reinvestment of all dividends and other distributions at net asset value.
 Participants in our dividend reinvestment plan will receive a number of shares of our common stock determined by dividing the total dollar amount of the distribution payable to a participant by the market price per share of our common stock at the close of trading on the valuation date for the distribution.
 See "Dividend Reinvestment Plan" for more information.

-This Example and the expenses in the table above should not be considered a representation of our future expenses; actual expenses may be greater or less than those shown.
+This example and the expenses in the table above should not be considered a representation of our future expenses; actual expenses may be greater or less than those shown.